Photo by Chuck Choi

 Charles and Fran Rodgers Education Center

-The two-story education center includes the Bank of America Art Lab, a workshop and classroom space for the ICA’s programs for adults, families, and teens; and the Paul and Phyllis Fireman Family Digital Studio for creating digital works of art.
+This multi-faceted education center includes the Bank of America Art Lab, a workshop and classroom space for the ICA’s programs for adults, families, and teens on the museum’s first floor; and the Paul and Phyllis Fireman Family Digital Studio, a classroom where young people can learn creative and transferable skills and software and create digital works of art, located, since 2021, at the ICA’s Seaport Studio).

 The Common Room and Putnam Investments Plaza